 Want a good comedy that takes a more realistic view on life?

 That is what you get right here with Yahari while the main focus is on comedy and the incredible relationship between Hikki and Yuki with the unfortunate 3rd wheel Yui it tackles some serious issues in life that people are likely going to have to deal with.
-While the story might be regarded as slow to some and the development and the slowly building romance between Hikki and Yuki.
-This is a much easier romance to relate to for a viewer and is needed in an anime industry full of harems or many rushed romances with little to no development at all a famous example would be Asuna and Kirito of how not to do a romance.
-The true appeal behind this show though is Hikki and despite this show making a mockery of most harems by being one itself sort of but I will explain that later.
+While the story might be regarded as slow to some.
+Including the development with the slowly building romance between Hikki and Yuki.
+This is a much easier romance to relate to for a viewer and is needed in an anime industry full of harems or many rushed romances with little to no development at all.
+A famous example would be Asuna and Kirito of how not to do a romance.
+The true appeal behind this show though is Hikki and despite this show making a mockery of most harems by being one itself...
+Well sort of but I will explain that later.
 Hikki being a cynical ass and the dialogue between Yuki and Hikki is brilliant and doesn't stop being amusing.

 Definitely a must watch series for anyone who loves a decent comedy and in terms of the harem/romance/comedy genre this series has a solid place in my top 5.

-The main story revolves around Hachiman Hikigaya, Yukino Yukinoshita being introduced to one another as the teacher Shizuka Hiratsuka is seriously concerned for Hikki and tries to set him back on the right path.
+The main story revolves around Hachiman Hikigaya and Yukino Yukinoshita being introduced to one another.
+The teacher Shizuka Hiratsuka is seriously concerned for Hikki and tries to set him back on the right path.
 Despite her behaviour and being responsible for most of the arcs in the series Shizuka sensei is a caring individual who is subtly and slowly helping Hikki improve his social life and have an impact at school.
-Yui Yuigahama is shortly introduced to to both Yuki and Hikki and is important character that is the key to the bonding of the three of them.
+Yui Yuigahama is shortly introduced to to both Yuki and Hikki.
+Is important character that is the key to the bonding of the three of them.

-While some arcs are more entertaining than others and a couple of minor characters like Saki really needed more screen time considering she was given a whole character arc the story is strung together well and should be easier for most viewers to relate to.
-The comedy is well constructed and Hikki's progression is slow and steady and the story ends incredibly well as Hikki is becoming more noticed than he thinks.
-In the final episode it is shown that he gets caught cheating because people who would have previously ignored him and his prescene started paying attention to him.
+While some arcs are more entertaining than others and a couple of minor characters like Saki really needed more screen time considering she was given a whole character arc.
+The story overall is strung together well and should be easier for most viewers to relate to.
+The comedy is well constructed and Hikki's progression is slow and steady.
+The story ends incredibly well as Hikki is becoming more noticed than he thinks.
+In the final episode it is shown that he gets caught cheating because people who would have previously ignored him, and his prescene started paying attention to him.

 Pretty solid not really any major issues but with this kind of series there is nothing that difficult to animate so it doesn't do anything outstanding but keeps a pretty solid quality that doesn't really drop at any point.